Periodontal Deep Cleaning in North Atlanta, GA

 Having a healthy, beautiful smile involves more than perfect teeth.
 It also concerns the health of your gums.
 Gum disease is a serious risk to oral health, and it usually occurs from a lack of quality dental hygiene.

-There are treatments available to reduce the risk of gum disease, but the consequences of neglected gum disease can be severe.
-As a periodontist in Georgia, North Atlanta Family Dentistry has the skills and tools to help patients experiencing the effects of periodontal disease.
-Our team offers exceptional periodontal care in Georgia to restore our patients’ oral health after coping with severe gum issues.
+Deep cleaning can reduce the risk of gum disease, but the consequences of neglected gum disease can be severe.
+Our team offers exceptional periodontal care in Georgia to keep our patient’s gums and teeth in great health.

 How Gum Disease Develops